-ways be a statute for you that in the autumn, on the tenth day eventh month, you must humble yourselves and do no work.
-(4) Refer to the time in terms of the season rather than in terms of the month. ways be a statute for you that in the day I choose in early 1 you must humble yourselves and do no work.
-The footnote would look like: ^[1] The H ebrew says, "the seventh month, on the tenth day of the month."
-Next we recommend you learn about: Ordinal Numbers
+It will always be a statute for you that in the autumn, on the tenth day of the seventh month, you must humble yourselves and do no work.

+(4) Refer to the time in terms of the season rather than in terms of the month.

+It will always be a statute for you that in the day I choose in early autumn1 you must humble yourselves and do no work.

+$^{\left[1\right] }$ The Hebrew says, "the seventh month, on the tenth day of the month."

+Ordinal Numbers